abr/abr.github.io/_services/lmu.md

 ---

-Long short-term memories (LSTMs) have been called the most commercially valuable AI algorithm every invented ([Bloomberg](https://www.bloomberg.com/news/features/2018-05-15/google-amazon-and-facebook-owe-j-rgen-schmidhuber-a-fortune)), having been deployed in many speech, vision and text analysis systems.
+Long short-term memories (LSTMs) have been called the most commercially valuable AI algorithm ever invented ([Bloomberg](https://www.bloomberg.com/news/features/2018-05-15/google-amazon-and-facebook-owe-j-rgen-schmidhuber-a-fortune)), having been deployed in many speech, vision and text analysis systems.
 **But LSTMs fall apart when tasked with learning temporal dependencies